 - Rohrer Professorship

 The G. Victor Rohrer Professorship in Radiology Education

-At Penn State University College of Medicine
+at Penn State College of Medicine

 Honoring a Lifetime of Achievement